Keynesian economics: Views on trade imbalance

-In the last few years of his life, John Maynard Keynes was much preoccupied with the question of balance in international trade.
+In the last few years of his life, Keynes was much preoccupied with the question of balance in international trade.
 He was the leader of the British delegation to the United Nations Monetary and Financial Conference in 1944 that established the Bretton Woods system of international currency management.

 He was the principal author of a proposal – the so-called Keynes Plan – for an International Clearing Union.
 The two governing principles of the plan were that the problem of settling outstanding balances should be solved by 'creating' additional 'international money', and that debtor and creditor should be treated almost alike as disturbers of equilibrium.
 In the event, though, the plans were rejected, in part because "American opinion was naturally reluctant to accept the principle of equality of treatment so novel in debtor-creditor relationships".

-The new system is not founded on free trade (liberalisation of foreign trade) but rather on regulating international trade to eliminate trade imbalances.
+The new system is not founded on free trade (liberalization of foreign trade) but rather on regulating international trade to eliminate trade imbalances.
 Nations with a surplus would have a powerful incentive to get rid of it, which would automatically clear other nations' deficits.
 Keynes proposed a global bank that would issue its own currency—the bancor—which was exchangeable with national currencies at fixed rates of exchange and would become the unit of account between nations, which means it would be used to measure a country's trade deficit or trade surplus.
 Every country would have an overdraft facility in its bancor account at the International Clearing Union.
 He pointed out that surpluses lead to weak global aggregate demand – countries running surpluses exert a "negative externality" on trading partners, and posed far more than those in deficit, a threat to global prosperity.
 Keynes thought that surplus countries should be taxed to avoid trade imbalances.